 Turns out, when you’ve got friends that blog about books, and then you release a book, they’ve got your back.
-Some of them weren’t able to help me, and some didn’t respond to my emails, but they still run awesome blogs and may help me in the future.
+Some of them weren’t able to help me, and some didn’t respond to my emails, but they still run awesome blogs.

 4. I did a blog blast type thing, but I didn’t do a blog blast type thing.

 I’m not really sure what you call it.
 A launch party or book blast or something like that.
 Basically, I constructed a post (see next item) with Candace at Candace’s Book Blog, and she sent it out to her small army of book bloggers, who then posted it release weekend.

 My thoughts on this approach: